Swap Monte Carlo for diatomic molecules: Discussion

 In summary, we have introduced a Swap MC procedure for efficiently generating equilibrium supercooled liquid configurations of a simple diatomic molecular model \textit{in silico}, which allows for reaching temperatures approaching that of the experimental glass transition.
-This was achieved using a system composed of dimers with a minor size polydispersity at the molecule level, in conjunction with an algorithm alternating between swapping the sizes of randomly chosen pairs of molecules and short NVT simulations.
-By analyzing relaxation times for the dynamics with and without swaps, the procedure was found to accelerate equally the rotational and translational (Appendix) degrees of freedom.
+This was achieved using a system composed of dimers with a minor size polydispersity at the molecule level, in conjunction with an algorithm alternating between swapping the sizes of randomly chosen pairs of molecules and short \textit{NVT} simulations.
 We explored the acceleration of dynamics in the low-polydispersity limit and found that Swap remains efficient down to 5\% polydispersity.
-Analyzing the molecule-size-resolved dynamics, we showed that polydispersity in the 5–10\% range hardly alters the qualitative physical behavior of the system, which runs contrary to what applies for point-particle systems of higher polydispersity~\cite{Pihlajamaa2023}.
-These findings suggest that the introduced model is a promising candidate for future studies of deeply supercooled molecular liquids -- in particular for comparing to the large body of experimental data, e.g., on the dielectric relaxation of molecular glass formers \cite{ric15,Kremer2018,boh25}.
+Analyzing the molecule-size-resolved dynamics, we showed that polydispersity in the 5–10\% range only insignificantly alters the qualitative physical behavior of the system.
+This differs from what is the case for point-particle systems of higher polydispersity~\cite{Pihlajamaa2023}.

+Our findings suggest that the introduced model is a promising candidate for future studies of deeply supercooled molecular liquids, e.g., for comparing to the large body of experimental data on the dielectric relaxation of molecular glass formers \cite{ric15,Kremer2018,boh25}.
+For instance, it would be interesting to investigate whether there is a $1/\sqrt{\omega}$ high-frequency decay of the $\alpha$-process in the highly viscous phase~\cite{dyr05,dyr06a,nie09,boh25}.
+Likewise, it would be interesting to monitor whether the polydisperse ASD model upon cooling exhibits decoupling of the rotational and translational degrees of freedom.

 \begin{widetext}